 - Rate ceiling because of commoditization or overseas competition; revenue plateau because scaling horizontally by adding staff has not worked well

 I provide 3 kinds of advisory services:

-- A group mentoring program with weekly group calls and asynchronous Slack access.
+- A group mentoring program.
 Ideal for someone with ~6 hours/week available to work on specialization or lead generation issues.
 Emphasizes DIY and self-learning.

 - A highly structured 3-month group program called Specialization School.
 Ideal for someone who wants a "concierge" market research experience where all the gruntwork is done for you, and you get freed up to focus on the parts of the process that help you decide how to specialize.

 - I also work 1 on 1 with people on specialization and/or lead generation.
 This service is ideal for larger businesses, more complex specialization situations, or people who want to move as quickly as possible through the process of specializing or building a lead generation practice.

 In addition to these services, I have two books (The Positioning Manual for Technical Firms and Specializing Without Failure), a course (The Positioning Course), and other useful resources available on this site.

 “How do I know who I should refer to you?”

 There are two ways you could connect me with a great potential client:

 The first would involve you doing deep research on your network in order to send me only the best-qualified referrals.
 Potentially hours of you trawling through LinkedIn or other networks, lots of work and deep thinking from you.